What You Hear Is What You See: Audio Quality Metrics From Image Quality Metrics: Quality Metrics

 \subsection{Audio Quality Metrics}

-Fréchet Audio Distance (FAD) \cite{kilgour2019frechet} is a reference free evaluation metric for evaluating generated audio based on the Fréchet Inception Distance (FID) commonly used in images \cite{heusel2017gans}.
-FAD uses embeddings from the VGGish model \cite{hershey2017cnn} to measure the distance between previously learned clean studio quality music and a given audio clip.
-Virtual Speech Quality Objective Listener (ViSQOL) is a reference based perceptual quality metric based on the Neural Similarity Measure (NSIM) \cite{hines2012speech} between spectrograms.
+Audio quality metrics have typically been designed for evaluating audio coding and source separation artifacts~\cite{torcoli2021objective}.
+Here, we compare three recent metrics.
+Fréchet Audio Distance (FAD)~\cite{kilgour2019frechet} is a reference-free metric for evaluating generated audio based on the Fréchet Inception Distance (FID) commonly used in images~\cite{heusel2017gans}.
+FAD uses embeddings from the VGGish model~\cite{hershey2017cnn} to measure the distance between previously learned clean studio quality music and a given audio clip.
+Virtual Speech Quality Objective Listener (ViSQOL)~\cite{chinen2020visqol} is a full-reference metric based on the Neural Similarity Measure (NSIM)~\cite{hines2012speech} between spectrograms.
 NSIM is similar to SSIM, using the luminance and structure terms but dropping the contrast term.
-Additionally it uses a support vector regression model to map the NSIM scores more closely to Mean Opinion Scores from listening tests.
-The discriminator output of a Generative Adversarial Network (GAN) has also been shown to correlate with human perceptual quality ratings \cite{hilmkil2020perceiving}.
+Additionally it uses a support vector regression model to map the NSIM scores more closely to Mean Opinion Scores.
+The discriminator output of a Generative Adversarial Network (GAN) can also be used to predict perceptual ratings~\cite{hilmkil2020perceiving}.